Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Bivariate DeepKriging

 \subsection{Prediction uncertainty}

-The uncertainty quantification using neural networks has attracted noticeable attention in recent years.
-Several popular techniques have been developed \citep{khosravi2011comprehensive,nourani2021prediction} for better estimation of the prediction interval.
-For example, \cite{cannon2002downscaling} and \cite{jeong2005rainfall} used ensemble ANN to form a prediction interval, \cite{srivastav2007simplified} and \cite{boucher2009tools} proposed a bootstrap based uncertainty quantification for DNNs and \cite{kasiviswanathan2016comparison} proposed a Bayesian framework for the uncertainty quantification with DNNs.
+The utilization of neural networks for uncertainty quantification has garnered significant attention in recent years.
+Various prominent techniques have emerged \citep{khosravi2011comprehensive,nourani2021prediction} to enhance the estimation of prediction intervals.
+For instance, \cite{cannon2002downscaling} and \cite{jeong2005rainfall} employed ensemble DNNs for forming prediction intervals, while \cite{srivastav2007simplified} and \cite{boucher2009tools} introduced bootstrap-based uncertainty quantification for DNNs.
+Additionally, \cite{kasiviswanathan2016comparison} proposed a Bayesian framework for uncertainty quantification with DNNs.

-The univariate DeepKriging model on the other hand calculated the prediction interval using an histogram-based approximation to the predictive distribution.
-However, this method suffers from several limitations.
-First of all, the prediction interval accuracy heavily depends on the choice of bins for the histogram.
-The choice of cut points in the histogram which are being randomly chosen from uniform distribution may impact the performance of the approach.
-The computation time will also go up in training a large number of ensemble models and the ensemble approach proposed by this model may fail to capture the variation in the data.
-In this section, we will propose an uncertainty quantification method to circumvent these shortcomings.
+The univariate DeepKriging model computed prediction intervals using a histogram-based approximation to the predictive distribution.
+Nonetheless, this method exhibits several limitations.
+Firstly, the accuracy of the prediction intervals heavily relies on the choice of bins for the histogram.
+The selection of cut points in the histogram, which are randomly chosen from a uniform distribution, may impact the approach's performance.
+Moreover, the computational time increases when training a large number of ensemble models, and the ensemble approach suggested by this model might fail to capture the variation in the data.
+In this section, we propose an uncertainty quantification method to address these limitations.